hughrun/lette.rs/README.md

 ### publish

 Hello world!
 Publishing from your local machine to a remote server is a gigantic PITA.
 With `lette.rs` you never have to remember how to `rsync` or whatever.
 Just `letters publish` and move on with your life.

+## License

+`lette.rs` is licensed under GPL 3.0

+Please note most important part of this license is Clause 15 which points out this code is not guaranteed to work at all nor non-catastrophically.
+I don't know what I'm doing. 😀